lloydlobo/lloydlobo.github.io/_posts/2021-01-06-Write-About-What-You-Read.md

 tags: [blog]
 ---

-There is a reason why writing about content which we consumed works.
+Writing about content which we consume works in our favor.
 We take interest in that area and the writing comes out with less effort.
-Moreover, to understand something engaging with it on all levels is a must.
+To understand something completely, engaging with it on all levels, is necessary.

-When we write, it pushes us to be precise about the idea we want to convey, and allows us to think on  our own.
+The act of writing pushes us to be precise about the idea we want to convey.
+This allows us to think on our own.

-Highlighting and collecting notes is futile.
-There is no constraint to remix it and create something new.
-It stays there for years as a prized trophy among many others.
-They don't add up you consume more.
+Highlighting and collecting notes is eventually futile.
+There is no pressure to remix it and create something new.
+It stays in our vaults for years, as a prized trophy among many others.
+They don't add up as you consume more.

-The most voracious readers and writers say that they don't take notes while reading.
-They read with the intention to use a new found understanding into creative projects.
+The most voracious readers and writers say that they don't take notes, while reading.
+They read with the intention to use a new found understanding, into new creative projects.

-They use this 2 Fold cycle:
+They use the following two-fold cycle:

-1. **Collect** small packets of content, which gets you hooked, and note down thoughts and observations while reading.
+1. **Collect** small packets of content, and note down thoughts and observations while reading.
 2. **Process** the collected content and mold them into permanent notes.